-There are several physical and behavioral indicators that your French Bulldog is in heat.
+Several physical and behavioral indicators indicate your French Bulldog is in heat.
 For instance, it will generally pee more than normal, and there’ll be a blood-tinged discharge and an enlarged vulva.

-Your Frenchie can also appear anxious, distracted, and more attentive to male dogs attention.
-She may encourage sexual contact, such as lifting her tail and shifting her tail to the side, commonly known as flagging.
-Well if French Bulldogs had tails she would be doing this. 🙂
+Your Frenchie can also appear anxious, distracted, and more attentive to male dog’s attention.
+She may encourage sexual contact, such as lifting and shifting her tail to the side, commonly known as flagging.
+Well, if French Bulldogs had tails, she would be doing this. 🙂

 |Swollen vulva||Bloody discharge from the vulva|

 |Receptive to male dogs||Excessive licking of the genital area|